Pruning and landscape care at a Rogue Valley landscape aka the BIRD ESTATE

 Pruning at Rogue River house

-The other end of the pool area has two Sphinx, one in each corner enclosed by boxwood (there are 4 Sphinx altogether on the property).
+The other end of the pool area has two Sphinx, one in each corner enclosed by boxwood.
 This corner also had Wisteria hiding the house windows.

 Pruning at Rogue River house

 This is the same Sphinx after pruning.
-I tried something different - dipping the center of the hedge contour lower on the side visible to guests using the pool.
+I dipped the center of the hedge contour lower on the the pool side.
 Showing more of the Sphinx base from a distance seems to look better.
-The vine was left a little lower than the entryway to reduce heat fron the sunset to this side of the house and windows.
+The vine was left a little lower than the entryway to reduce heat fron the sunset to the house windows.

 Pruning at Rogue River house

-This is the old brick walkway the owner wants to preserve for nostalgia.
-It is about the only thing they did not modify or update.
-For some reason the Italian cypress planted in this area look a bit ragged and not just due to snow.
-Possibly due to a bit more irrigation than they need since the irrigation zone was timed for the shrubs, flowers and hedges to stay green in warm summers.
-The owner also wanted to keep these Italian cypress rather than remove them.
-The next photo following shows the reconfiguration.
+This is a brick walkway the owner preserved for nostalgia.
+It is about the only thing they did not update.
+For some reason the Italian cypress planted in this area grew more ragged and not because of snow.
+The owner preferred to keep these Italian cypress rather than remove them.
+The photo following shows the reconfiguration.

 Pruning at Rogue River house

-This photo was taken 5 days after the one above and shows the change of a single day's work .
-The arch idea was the homeowner's request.
-I used to do a lot more of this kind of thing and topiary back in the 1980s and veered away from that stuff due to the increased hours needed yearly for shaping.
+This photo was taken 5 days after the one above and shows the change of a single day's work.
+I used to do a lot more of this stuff, and topiary, back in the 1980s but veered away due to the increased hours needed yearly for shaping.
 But for this specific group I think it was a reasonalble alternative.
-With new growth and one more year, these will look even better.
+With new growth and time these can develop even better.

 Pruning at Rogue River house